About the Region

 A Rich History

-Throughout its history, Beaufort has been home to many peoples.
+The historically vibrant Lowcountry of South Carolina is home to many of America's earliest developments.
 Traces of the first inhabitants, the Archaic Indians, date back 4,000 years.
 The first Europeans arrived in 1521 aboard Spanish galleons.
 For two centuries after the Spanish landed, they—along with the French, English and Scots—battled over the coastal plain, while Yemassee and Tuscarora Indians fought to protect their claims.
+These settlements and explorations gave way in turn to Colonial, Revolutionary, Antebellum, Civil War and Reconstruction periods that each left a lasting mark.

 Many Recreational and Educational Opportunities